 You will find more of articles that I have written by visiting this page.

-I feel fortunate to live in the mid such extraordinary natural beauty, and I am happy to have made the decision that how I treat people is more important to me than how much money I make.
+I feel fortunate to live in the mid such extraordinary natural beauty of North Carolina’s Crystal Coast, and I am happy to have made the decision that how I treat people is more important to me than how much money I make.

-By doing the right thing for the right reasons, enough money to get by seems to make it to my bank count.
+By doing the right thing for the right reasons, enough money to get by seems to make it to our bank count.

 This site provides many links to my web world which covers everything from fishing, restaurants, photography, and cooking to technology.
-In late April of 2013 we published our second edition of our travel guide for Emerald Isle.
-The book, A Week at the Beach-The Emerald Isle Travel Guide, now in its updated 2014 edition is a good look into my world here on the North Carolina coast which I love so much.
+In September 2017 we published our sixth edition of our travel guide for Emerald Isle.
+The book, A Week at the Beach-The Emerald Isle Travel Guide, now in its updated 2017-18 edition is a good look into my world here on the North Carolina coast which I love so much.

 I am also the author of the Crystal Coast Life Blog which provides additional information about life on the Carolina coast.